 Three of my Polish students, Sasza, Tomek and Marek, offered to take myself, my fellow teacher Paul, and my friend Nadia on a boat trip in Mazury, and as readers of this blog will know, I never turn down a trip!

-This, my friends, is how I found myself on a yacht in the middle of Mazury Poland, singing Irish sea shanties, drinking wściekły pies (a dangerous concoction of grenadine, Tabasco sauce and vodka) and exploring some of the magical places that this ‘land of a thousand lakes’ has to offer.
+This, my friends, is how I found myself on a yacht in the middle of Mazury Poland, singing Irish sea shanties, drinking wściekły pies (a dangerous concoction of grenadine, Tabasco sauce and vodka), feasting on delicious Polish food, and exploring some of the magical places that this ‘land of a thousand lakes’ has to offer.

 Exploring Mazury Poland – Land of a Thousand Lakes